 To this extent, Andorra no longer has a wait-andsee approach, and is establishing a regulatory framework to set out clearly the game rules for public authorities, investors and new players.

 The initiative will be underpinned by three pillars:

-- · digital identity and validating nodes;
+- digital identity and validating nodes;

-- · innovation and sandbox; and
+- innovation and a "sandbox" environment; and

 - · virtual assets.

 12.2 Local Regulators' Approach to Blockchain